Sam-Guliker/drumkit/README.md

 ```
 # Feature support
+`this` will be about what gets supported in different browsers.
+And why I've used
+some of the tags(this is self explornatary since I just want to have a good support :smileyface:)

 ### Audio Element
 The audio element is a strong element to use, it got great support.